-- Floor service comprised of a single team including 1 PGY-1 resident and 1 senior resident supervised by the on-call hospitalist for the day
+- Floor service is comprised of one PL-1 and one senior resident (PL-2 and above) supervised by the on-call hospitalist

-- 4 week rotation includes 28 hours call every fourth night for the senior resident
+- 2- to 4-week rotation includes 28-hour Q4 call for the senior resident.

-- Days off are dependent on call schedule and fall on weekend days on which you are not on call or post-call
+- Days off are dependent on call schedule, residents are off weekend days on which you are not on call or post-call

 - All residents pre-round on patients until 8:30AM